github/docs/content/code-security/dependabot/ecosystems-supported-by-dependabot/dependency-graph-supported-package-ecosystems.md

 TODO:

-In this article, you can see what the supported ecosystems and repositories are.
+In this article, you can see what the supported ecosystems are.

 ## Supported package ecosystems

+The recommended formats explicitly define which versions are used for all direct and all indirect dependencies.
+If you use these formats, your dependency graph is more accurate.
+It also reflects the current build set up and enables the dependency graph to report vulnerabilities in both direct and indirect dependencies.{% ifversion fpt or ghec %} Indirect dependencies that are inferred from a manifest file (or equivalent) are excluded from the checks for insecure dependencies.{% endif %}

 {% data reusables.dependency-graph.supported-package-ecosystems %}